 - Strong commitment to empirical research on social and economic development, with a focus on low- and middle-income countries.
 In particular, the nominee should: (a) conduct field work involving micro-level data in developing countries, or work with governments to access existing micro-data; and (b) have consistently demonstrated technical rigor in prior empirical research; and (c) have an original research article from a rigorous, policy-relevant impact evaluation published (or forthcoming) in a leading peer-reviewed journal.

-- Willingness to serve as good citizens of CEGA.
+- Demonstrated interest in joining the CEGA network (by attending events, communicating and collaborating with staff, etc.) and willingness to serve as good citizens of CEGA once accepted.
 This includes willingness and desire to actively participate in policymaker outreach, events including conferences, training courses or workshops, and peer-review for grant programs managed by CEGA.

 Nominees are not contacted or made aware of their nominations until they are formally approved.
 New CEGA affiliates will receive a signed letter granting them a five-year renewable term, after which the FAC will review the affiliate’s research record and renew if the affiliation criteria are still met.
 New affiliates are invited to join an onboarding phone call with a CEGA program manager working in one of their areas of interest.